Ultimate Yufuin Travel Guide: Exploring the Onsen Paradise of Kyushu

 Tell me that that onsen doesn’t look cozy

-Though if you are planning to stay here, I recommend you plan your trip to Yufuin wisely as this hotel is located a long ways away from the town center, if you stay here you are staying here to escape life and reality to be in the natural wilderness.
-Which isn’t a bad thing as you can bathe your soul in the Zen and tranquil landscape and designs of Ikkoten.
+Though if you are planning to stay at Ikkoten, I recommend you plan your trip to Yufuin wisely as this hotel is located a long ways away from the town center, if you stay here you are staying here to escape life and reality to be in the natural wilderness.
+With that said, if needed the staff will help you arrange transport, and meals are served in a private dining room with seasonal Kaiseki courses.
+If your Yufuin itinerary is all about rest, nature, and high end hospitality, then Ikkoten is worth every yen.

 Google Maps Rating: 4.4 / 5